 Dr. Milagros (Millie) Rivera is an accomplished and results-driven academic with exceptional teaching and facilitating skills and proven experience developing educational/training programs.

 She has an extensive international network and experience working with and managing culturally diverse teams, supervising and mentoring young academics as well as undergraduate and graduate students.
 She also has experience supporting and mentoring cultural students’ groups.

 She then moved to the Department of Telecommunications at Indiana University in Bloomington, U.S.A. and subsequently accepted a visiting fellowship with the Information and Communication Management Program at the National University of Singapore (NUS).
 She eventually became the head of that program and restructured it as the Department of Communications and New Media.
 Under her leadership, CNM became one of NUS’s most popular programs and in 2012 was rated as the third best in the world (QS Global University Rankings by Subject).

-Eventually she became the head of the Department of Communication Science at the University of the Free State (UFS) in Bloemfontein, South Africa, where she restructured the ethnic and educational make-up of the department; instilled a more student-focused approach that improved students’ learning outcomes; championed the adoption and use of teaching and learning technologies, and improved teaching standards, which led to staff receiving several teaching awards.
+Eventually she became the head of the Department of Communication Science at the University of the Free State (UFS) in Bloemfontein, South Africa, where she restructured the ethnic and educational make-up of the department; instilled a more student-focused approach; championed innovative teaching and the adoption and use of teaching and learning technologies, which led to lecturing staff receiving several teaching awards.

 She also transformed the existing organizational culture to one of effective collaboration, respect, diversity and inclusiveness.
 While at UFS she also acted as Dean of the Faculty of Humanities for one year.

 Teaching areas: Intercultural communication, mindful communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.